 To enable updates upon each login – check the “Update user upon login” checkbox.

-There are two ways of mapping the user fields from the information received from the SAML IDP to Alma:
+There are two ways of mapping the user fields from information received from the IdP into Alma:

 - Map specific SAML assertions to Alma user fields

-- Convert the SAML XML using an XSL file to Alma’s User XML structure
+- Convert the SAML XML using XSL to Alma’s User XML structure

 Mapping SAML Assertions to Alma user fields